 Call +45 3954 5454

-A Multi-Stage Dryer MSD™ is a dryer that combines spray drying and fluid bed drying technologies.
+The GEA Niro MSD™ Multi-Stage Dryer combines spray drying and fluid bed drying technologies.
 Through the process, it produces coarse, agglomerated, free-flowing dustless powder.

 A new dryer concept

-GEA Niro has always focused on developing spray dryers with improved energy efficiency and final product quality.
+GEA Process Engineering has always focused on developing spray dryers with improved energy efficiency and final product quality.
 In order to improve the dryer efficiency even further without encountering deposit problems in the chamber, a completely new spray dryer concept, named Multi-Stage Dryer MSD™, was developed around 1980.
-Since then, GEA Niro has delivered more than 300 plants with this spray drying concept.
-We have developed it further to the MSD-PF to save height.
+Since then, more than 300 plants with this spray drying concept have been delivered.

 Product quality, especially instant whole milk powder, from this type of spray dryer is used as a benchmark worldwide.
 However, other dairy products are also successfully spray dried in the MSD™ spray drying plant.